 Proper spacing between plants is very important to make good pollination.
 It ensures good air circulation among plants and helps pollination.

-Short spaces between plants produce less fruit set and also susceptible to some fungal diseases.
+Short spaces between plants produce less fruit set and are also susceptible to some fungal diseases.

-Make sure at least 2-3 feet distance between plants based on the tomato varieties.
+Make sure at least a 2-3 feet distance between plants based on the tomato varieties.

 4. Too many blossoms

 Excessive blooming on tomatoes creates combat for nutrition.
-As a result tomato plant will abort some flowers automatically following the preservation method.
+As a result, the tomato plants will abort some flowers automatically following the preservation method.

 Tomato plants will solve this problem automatically when they start producing fruits.
-Make sure your soil get balanced nutrients during setting fruits.
+Make sure your soil gets balanced nutrients during setting fruits.

 5. Overfertilization or wrong way of fertilization

-Overfertilization or lack of nutrients supply both may cause poor fruit set or poor flowering of tomatoes.
-Typically, tomatoes need major three fertilizer N-P-K (nitrogen, phosphorus, and potassium) supply in different stages of plant growth.
+Overfertilization or lack of nutrient supply both may cause poor fruit set or poor flowering of tomatoes.
+Typically, tomatoes need three major fertilizers, N-P-K (nitrogen, phosphorus, and potassium) supply in different stages of plant growth.

-Potassium and phosphorus help to set flowers and produce healthy fruit set.
+Potassium and phosphorus help to set flowers and produce healthy fruit sets.
 So, phosphorus and potassium deficiency may cause poor flowering and fruit set during the growing season.